redknightlois/cudalearn/readme.md

 CudaLearn follows a hybrid approach.
 Where high performance is needed we follow the C++/Python route of implementing vertical scalability through GPU accelerated computation and aim to distribute this computation across entire clusters.
 This approach also exploit algorithms asymmetries in computational complexity, CPU implementations will be available for the less computationally demanded stage.

-This release contains:

-- Generic Matrix< T > with operations for general purpose scientific computing.
+The first release will contain:

+- Deep Learning Algorithms
+  - Convolutional Neural Networks (CNN)
 - Support for GPU acceleration with CUDA Kernels.
-- C# native matrix operations.

 In the future:

 - Deep Learning Algorithms
-  - Convolutional Neural Networks (CNN)
   - Restricted Boltzmann Machines (RBM)
 - Latent Dirichlet Analysis.
-- Roslyn based matrix expressions optimizer with native BLAS and CUDA adapters.

 Licensing